Hi, thanks for stopping by to check out my Cash4Clickz Review.

 The entire paragraph from RainMoney, EmotePay and Paid4Clout has been copied and pasted to Cash4Clickz.
 And if you you were to go through their entire site you'd find that 90% of the text on these copy-cat sites is identical.

-And since those copy-cat sites are scams, it's not looking very good for Cash4Clickz.
+And since all of these copy-cat websites are scams (and Cash4Clickz is connected to them), it's not looking very good for Cash4Clickz.

 I would love to say that "yes, you can earn $500/day with Cash4Clickz", but we're not off to a very good start.
 I'll pull back the curtain and reveal more lies below, but at this stage...
 I'm not optimistic.

-It would be a safer bet to put your time into well-established and legit survey sites like surveyjunkie.com and swagbucks.com for example.
+It would be a safer bet to put your time into well-established and legit survey sites like Life Points and Survey Junkie, and get-paid-to sites like Swag Bucks for example.
 They don't pay anywhere near what Cash4Clickz "claims" to pay... but they actually pay.

 If Cash4Clickz is the same as these copy-cat scams, they won't.
 Countless members have put in hours of effort only to be ignored on payday.
 And I've been there too.
 It's not fun.